miramliu/DSI_IVIM_Maps/README.md

 Code written in Matlab 2023a by Mira M. Liu for processing diffusion spectrum of multi b-value DWI for multi-compartment imaging.
 It takes a stack of dicoms off the scanner, sorts them by b-value trace, fits them to a continuous diffusion spectrum, and outputs maps and spectra on a voxel-by-voxel basis as matfiles.

-This is still in progress, please reach out to Mira at mirabai.liu@mountsinai.org if you are interested in using the code. - August 19 2024
+This is still in progress, and is not the final version.
+Please reach out to Mira at mirabai.liu@mountsinai.org if you are interested in using the code.
+- August 19 2024

 See "ExampleRun.m" for how to run the code.

 # Code Base
 This code was adapted by Mira M. Liu from a simulation with [open source code](https://github.com/JoaoPeriquito/NNLS_computation_of_renal_DWI) to create spectral maps with an image viewer that shows the spectrum per voxel.
 It also will sort parameters based on signal fraction and diffusion, and creates multi-compartment flow maps.

 The individual nonnegative least squares fit of each signal decay is based off of an original multi-exponential fitting model from Thorarin Bjarnason and Ross Mitchell (2010).
 Therefore, if you use any version of this code, please cite "Continuous diffusion spectrum computation for diffusion-weighted magnetic resonance imaging of the kidney tubule system" by J. Periquito & T. Gladytz et al., https://doi.org/10.21037/qims-20-1360, "AnalyzeNNLS: Magnetic resonance multiexponential decay image analysis" by T.A.
 Bjarnason & J.R.
 Mitchel at https://doi.org/10.1016/j.jmr.2010.07.008, as well as "Quantification of multi-compartment flow from spectral diffusion of IVIM (DSI-IVIM)" by M.M.
-Liu et al., doi.org/TBD.
+Liu et al., https://doi.org/10.48550/arXiv.2408.06427

-This repository is meant to be a code base, not professional software; it is meant to be forked and edited as needed.
+This repository is meant to be a code base, not professional software; it is meant to be forked and edited as needed with proper citation.

 It is set to assume a maximum of three spectral diffusion peaks, but this maximum can be adjusted with Resort_Spectral_DSI_Map.